Beyond the Visible: A Survey on Cross-spectral Face Recognition: Different Spectra

-The structural similarity maps and associated SSIM-scores computed in Experiment 1 are illustrated in Figure \ref{fig:SSIM_score}, highlighting face-areas that are most sensitive to infrared energies.
+The structural similarity maps and associated SSIM-scores computed in Experiment 1 are shown in Figure \ref{fig:SSIM_score}, highlighting face regions that are most sensitive to infrared energies.
 While the wavelength in the infrared band increases, the SSIM-difference increases as well.
 We observe different emission patterns around nose, mouth and eyes (blue panel).
-Further, results suggest that the largest challenges (lowest SSIM-scores) have to do with comparing an image of the visible spectrum with sketch, as well as with thermal images, respectively.
-We obtain in both cases similar SSIM-scores.
+Furthermore, the results suggest that the largest challenges (lowest SSIM-scores) have to do with comparing an image in the visible spectrum with a sketch as well as with a thermal image.
+In both cases, we obtain similar SSIM-scores.